tylermerz/personalWebsite/README.md

 # personalWebsite
 This is repository hosts the code with which I run my own personal/professional website.
 The website consists of a few hardcoded pages about myself and some of my own personal projects and then also a blog on which I intend to post small snippets of code which I find interesting or useful about my projects.

+My own rendition of this website can be found [here](http://tylermerz.com).

 ## Installation and Usage
 ### Installation
 To install this project clone the repository and then use npm to install the dependencies: